 Face time, Skype and Google Hangouts are just some of the examples of tools that you could use to communicate with your offshore team.
 These communicative tools serve as a bridge in establishing a comprehensive conveyance of the company’s goals and its expected outcome.

 Furthermore, you also have to take into consideration the language barrier.
 Handling an offshore team may also mean that they are non-native English speakers.
-Try talking in a slightly slower pace to avoid misunderstandings and confusions.
+Try talking in a slightly slower pace to avoid misunderstandings and confusion.

 Have scheduled meetings